What is Scrum?

 - Developers

-They are brought together to solve complex problems and produce products and services that delight customers.
+A few people – often fewer than 10 in total.
+They come to solve complex problems and produce products and services that delight customers.

 Learn more…